 Check out the resources below to research accurate and up-to-date regulations that may affect doing business abroad.

-- http://www.commerce.gov/ (US)
+- Department of Commerce (US)

-- http://www.fairtrading.nsw.gov.au/ (AUS)
+- NSW Fair Trading (AUS)

-5) Make Your Site International-Friendly
+Make Your Site International-Friendly

 It may seem like a no-brainer, but to deliver a remarkable experience — the essence of any emerging business — you need to accommodate internationals on your website.

-Allow your shoppers to shop and browse your site in their native language or a language familiar to them.
+Allow your shoppers to browse your site in their native language or a language familiar to them.
 The more comfortable they are in their shopping experience, the more likely they are to buy from you.

-7) Procure a Global Payment Gateway
+Procure a Global Payment Gateway and Support International Currency

-8) Capitalize on Global Marketing Opportunities
+Capitalize on Global Marketing Opportunities

-Black Friday and Cyber Monday are the two biggest North American shopping days of the year — no contest.
+Black Friday and Cyber Monday are the two biggest North American shopping days of the year.
 What if you weren’t limited to those two national holidays for a spike in sales?

+Branching out to an international market opens up tremendous holiday sales opportunities for your business.
 In India for instance, Diwali trumps all other shopping days.
 The Hindu celebration draws millions in sales of jewelry, electronics, and confectionery every year.
 Meanwhile Singles Day in China — a celebration of being single and spoiling oneself for the day — continues to break annual sales records each year in electronics and consumer goods.
-China based Alibaba netted $14.3 million dollars in sales in 2015 as a result of smart marketing.
+China-based Alibaba netted $5.99 million in sales in 2017 as a result of smart marketing.

-9) Sort Out International Shipping (If Selling Physical Goods)
+Sort Out International Shipping (If Selling Physical Goods)

-For businesses selling physical products (as opposed to digital products), you’ll want to investigate the cost, speed, and reliability of shipping services to any countries or regions you’re targeting.
+For businesses selling physical products (as opposed to digital products), you’ll want to investigate the cost, speed and reliability of shipping services to any countries or regions you’re targeting.